oguzhanabuhanoglu/oguzhanabuhanoglu/README.md

 - 🎓 I hold a degree in Electrical and Electronic Engineering.

-- 🔭 I’m currently working on the Buddies App Community app for SwiftBuddies community in Istanbul BuddiesIOS
+- 🔭 I’m currently working on the Buddies App Community app for SwiftBuddies community in Istanbul.

 - 🌱 I started 2 years ago by learning UIKit.
 I am currently working on mastering swiftUI.